Create a Windows Clipboard Monitor in C# using SetClipboardViewer

 as the .NET Framework takes care of these events.

-the application as a Clipboard Viewer.
-The window will now
+as a Clipboard Viewer.
+The window will now receive the

 WM_DRAWCLIPBOARD